 Declaration of an Approved Wildlife Trade Operation

-I, David Kemp, Minister for the Environment and Heritage, have considered in accordance with section 303FN of the Environment Protection and Biodiversity Conservation Act 1999 (the Act) the application from the Queensland Fisheries Service, public comments on the proposal as required under section 303FR, and advice on the ecological sustainability of the operation.
-I am satisfied on those matters specified in section 303FN of the Act.
-I hereby declare the operations for the incidental harvesting of Solegnathus dunckeri and Solegnathus hardwickii by licensed operators under the Queensland Fisheries Act 1994, a commercial fishery in accordance with section 303FN (10)(2), to be an approved Wildlife Trade Operation for the purposes of the Act.
+I, Andrew McNee, Assistant Secretary, Marine Environment Branch, as Delegate of the Minister for the Environment and Heritage, have considered in accordance with section 303FN of the Environment Protection and Biodiversity Conservation Act 1999 (the Act) the application from the New South Wales Department of Primary Industries, public comments on the proposal as required under section 303FR, and advice on the ecological sustainability of the operation.
+I am satisfied on those matters specified in section 303FN of the EPBC Act.
+I hereby declare the operations for the harvesting of specimens that are, or are derived from, fish or invertebrates, other than specimens of species listed under Part 13 of the EPBC Act, taken in the New South Wales Abalone Fishery, as defined in the New South Wales Abalone Share Management Plan 2000 in force under the New South Wales Fisheries Management Act 1994, to be an approved Wildlife Trade Operation, in accordance with section 303FN (2) and (10)(d), for the purposes of the EPBC Act.

 Unless amended or revoked, this declaration: